 General and administrative expenses consist primarily of personnel costs (including share-based compensation), professional fees and facilities costs.
-General and administrative personnel costs include our executive, finance, human resources and legal functions.
+General and administrative personnel costs include our executive, finance, human resources, information technology and legal functions.
 These costs also include our contributions to support industry and patient groups.
 Our professional fees consist primarily of accounting, legal and other consulting costs.
 We expect that general and administrative expenses will increase in absolute dollars to support our growth.
-In addition, we incur significant legal and accounting costs related to compliance with SEC rules and regulations, including the costs of achieving and maintaining compliance with Section 404 of the Sarbanes-Oxley Act and compliance with NASDAQ rules, as well as insurance, investor relations and other costs associated with being a public company.
+In addition, we incur significant legal and accounting costs related to compliance with SEC rules and regulations, including the costs of achieving and maintaining compliance with Section 404 of the Sarbanes-Oxley Act of 2002 ("Sarbanes-Oxley Act") and compliance with rules of the NASDAQ Stock Market, as well as insurance, investor relations and other costs associated with being a public company.